This page describes CAAPR, the Combined

 added.
 Because the sound repertoires for GA and RP are

-the same symbol will sometimes have a distinct (but related) meaning
+different, the same symbol will sometimes have a distinct (but

-target idealized speakers of GA and RP respectively.
-The GA
+CAAPR-A and CAAPR-B target idealized speakers of GA and RP

-<cot> and <caught>, and for whom the two
+and <caught>, and for whom the two vowels of <above>

-and for whom the two vowels of <murder> are
+the two vowels of <murder> are distinct.
+Speakers with

-Speakers with fewer phonemes than the ideal can merge symbols as
+fewer phonemes than the ideal can merge symbols as necessary to

 Note that CAAPR is not suitable for use as a spelling system.
 Quite apart from its complexity, it often requires distinct spellings for a single sound, which cannot be resolved by referring to the speech of any particular speaker.
 From the perspective of a learner rather than of a linguist, the distinctions would seem quite arbitrary.

-diacritics.
-The symbols are organized into groups so that the
+with diacritics.
+The symbols are organized into groups so

-members of each group are somewhat similar, making it easier to master
+that the members of each group are somewhat similar, making it

 The lower-case alphabetic letters.
 Each symbol in this group is assigned its natural English phonemic meaning.
 All the vowels are short.
 (Note that some letters, notably c, q and x, are omitted.)